-5.2.7 High Voltage Power lines
+5.2.6.
+High Voltage Power Lines

-High voltage power lines are present within the northern section of the PAOI (Figure 11).
+High voltage (HV) power lines are present in the west of the PAOI (Figure 11).
 Birds often use HV power lines as perching and/or roosting sites, and some birds may even construct their nests on HV power line structures (e.g., Pied Crow).